yeastrc/limelight-import-magnum-percolator/README.md

 the command line statement typed into the terminal.
 To see the available command line arguments, run the converter with no arguments.
 For example:

-- If you have your own Java installed: `java -jar /path/to/magnumToLimelightXML.jar -V`
+- If you have your own Java installed: `java -jar /path/to/magnumToLimelightXML.jar`
 - If you are using Docker: ``sudo docker run --rm -it --user $(id -u):$(id -g) -v `pwd`:`pwd` -w `pwd` mriffle/magnum-percolator-to-limelight``

 An example command for converting real data would be the following.
 Note, these command assume you